Find out how we issue Penalty Notices for non-attendance at school.

 - following a Truancy Patrol when the school has recorded the absence of the pupil as unauthorised

-- in the early stages of casework where the EWS believes that the sanction will lead to an improvement in attendance, eg persistent late arrival at school; parents failure to attend/co-operate at a pre-referral meeting
+- in the early stages of casework where the Education Welfare Service believes that the sanction will lead to an improvement in attendance, for example, persistent late arrival at school or parents failure to attend/co-operate at a pre-referral meeting

 To ensure consistent delivery of Penalty Notices, the following criteria will apply: